 Does an audio engineer have to be a control freak?
-Answer yes, and you’re wrong.
-Answer no … and you’re also wrong.
+The answer is “Yes, and you’re wrong.”
+The other anser is “No … and you’re also wrong.”
 Let’s explore.

 There are two extreme views of how an audio engineer should operate.
 One view says they are to be servants to the band and the pastor and therefore should do whatever is asked of them, whether they believe it’s right (or proper) or not.

 To that, I say that’s not being a servant, that’s being a slave.
 And when something doesn’t work out or fails during the service, guess who’s probably going to get the blame?